 3. Heart health

 The American Heart Association (AHA) recommend getting enough dietary fiber to lower the risk of heart disease and stroke.
-Research suggests that fiber can reduce the risk of both cardiovascular disease and coronary heart disease.

 4. Better digestion